Mixed Games Review

 Razz poker strategy

 The first part of the series covers Razz (although you can start with any other game).
 Jake starts with a video covering Razz basics, making sure the basic rules and terminology are covered before moving on.
-Although this is something most players familiar with Stud games already knows, this short video is a good reminder and also a required intro for those completely new to Razz.
+Although this is something most players familiar with Stud games already know, this short video is a good reminder and also a required intro for those completely new to Razz.

 Mixed Games Mastery Review razz content